1. Penny Black Support

 2. Password

-Usually, the printer will be connected directly to the satellite, however, if this is not the case and it is connected to the network then:
+Usually, the printer will be connected directly to the Satellite, however, if this is not the case and it is connected via your network then:

 Penny Black API access

-The satellite must be able to communicate with the Penny Black platform’s API in order to receive print data and report back the status of print jobs.
-It must also be accessible remotely for Penny Black engineers in order to run diagnostics from time to time.
+The Satellite must communicate with the Penny Black platform’s API to receive print data and report back the status of print jobs.
+It must also be accessible remotely for Penny Black engineers to run diagnostics.

-⚠️ If you are concerned about network access Penny Black engineers may have, see the General recommendations below for suggested policies that would limit access.
+If you are concerned about network access Penny Black engineers may have, see the General recommendations below for suggested policies to limit access.

 The following access is needed: